 As frustrating as it can feel, there are still ways out there to see a dentist if you don’t have dental insurance.
 No waiting period is just an extra perk!
 It could actually save you money to pay out of pocket for care compared to enrolling in an insurance plan and maxing out on coverage without getting half of the treatment that you actually need.

 Finding affordable dental care is out there if you dig a little.
-Our mouths and bodies are all interconnected.
-Caring for your smile isn’t something superficial.
+Our dental health and bodies are all interconnected.
+Caring for your oral health and smile isn’t something superficial.
 It’s essential to total body wellness!